 - Give students a set number of assignments to work on while they are away from the classroom.

 - Get parents on board!
-Help them feel comfortable using Freckle at home by sending a quick letter or email about the program (Note: Use the Parent Pack on your dashboard).
+Help them feel comfortable using Freckle at home by sending a quick letter or email about the program.
 Be sure to include how students login, including the class code.
 Provide expectations for parents about how often their students should be practicing.

 - How can my students use Freckle over the summer?

 - Printable Worksheets (grades K–8)—use these to spiral in review of standards from the past few units of the school year (can be printed and included in packets).

 - Constructed Response Worksheets (6–9)—try including one conceptual, one situational, and one visual in student work (can be printed and included in packets).

 - Skills practice (computer access only).